What Is the Account Number on a Debit Card?

 - Remains hidden from the merchant during the payment process

-Privacy offers two types of virtual cards:
+Privacy offers three types of virtual cards:

 - Merchants you regularly shop at